 By keeping the focus where it belongs, on the wedding couple, even the deepest divides can be bridged, at least temporarily.

 It happens.
 And let’s just say it – it’s inconsiderate.
 Guests bring along a friend, thinking it won’t be a problem for just one more person to show up at your reception.
 They don’t comprehend the logistical problems this creates.
 And what happens if several guests have that same attitude?
 Plan to leave a few ‘open,’ flexible spots at a table or two.
 You can ask in advance about accommodations if this should happen.
 Seasoned caterers are no doubt familiar with this situation and are prepared.

 The Big Day

-Even if something does go wrong, you can take comfort in knowing that you’re surrounded by all the people you love most in the world.
+Decide ahead of time that no matter what, you will remain present, calm, and focused on what the day is all about.
+Even if something doesn’t go according to plan, take comfort in knowing that you’re surrounded by all the people you love most in the world.
 They are there to help you, support you, and celebrate with you.
-Behold the smiles on their faces.
 Listen to the music and laughter.
+Smile and be happy.
 You just married the love of your life!
-Perfect.♥
+Perfectly perfect.♥